 The women of Ariadne are intelligent, selfless and compassionate but the world that they exist in is not a world that appreciates those qualities – especially in women.
 Ariadne and Phaedra are princesses and yet they are nothing more than the pawns of powerful and vain men.
 How often in history have women been condemned for the decisions and actions of their husbands or fathers?
 How often have women been wronged and misunderstood by men craving power and glory?
 Against an evocative mythical backdrop, Jennifer Saint explores the suffering and sacrifices of these women, revealing their immense strength, courage and collective fury.
 Though the book features themes of love, grief and loyalty, the very core of the story is about sisterhood and the bonds between sisters that can be stretched and crushed but never completely broken.

 Saint’s story is one that I hoped would never end; indeed I could have quite happily read another 300-odd pages following the complicated relationship between the two sisters, their husbands and the squabbling gods around them.
 The characters, though both mythical and fictional, feel so real; both Ariadne and Phaedra are victims of their own naivety and yet every time they are knocked down, they keep rising.
 Saint gives them vivid, individual voices, writing them both in a kind and sympathetic light that allows readers – particularly women – to not only identify with their plights but also feel every personal blow that befalls them.
-As a result, the experience of reading Ariadne is an intensely emotional one.

 In a world ruled by temperamental, petulant gods, Ariadne and Phaedra are shining beacons of female strength and courage – making this a story that’s impossible to forget.
 I’m already excitedly anticipating Jennifer Saint’s next mythical retelling.

 Ariadne is published by Wildfire on 29 April 2021